-The Heart of Darkness or Niger Focus (later Nerluc) might have been an appropriate name for the hamlet located on the shores of a murky, swampy river.
+No one expects to find the Heart of Darkness or Niger Focus (later Nerluc) in Provence.
+It might have been an appropriate name for the hamlet on the shores of a murky, swampy river.
 The muddy, opaque waters fueled rumours cultivating the nightmares of residents who asked was the beast:

 A huge serpent?